Path-yang/SentinelAI/README.md

 **SentinelAI transforms ordinary commercial cameras into smart anomaly detectors.**

-Using advanced AI technology, SentinelAI connects to any commercial IP camera via RTSP or HLS streams, analyzes video feeds in real-time for anomalies, and broadcasts instant alerts to web and mobile clients.
+Using advanced AI technology, SentinelAI connects to any commercial IP camera via RTSP streams, analyzes video feeds in real-time for anomalies, and broadcasts instant alerts to web and mobile clients.

 ### 🔍 Use Cases